 But theft is theft.

 For as much ink as was spilled over the College Admission Scandal that led to the brief imprisonment of Felicity Huffman and the public pillory of Aunt Becky, somewhere on the order of $25 million seems to have changed hands.
 More value is being stolen by affluent parents working within the public school systems on a weekly, if not monthly, basis.
 This sort of privilege hoarding has led to a few stories and maybe some social awkwardness, but zero prosecutions.
-The parents of the 30 students who didn’t show up to Booker T. this year have not been jailed.
-Their names are unknown outside the small community that abetted their actions.
+The parents of the 30 students who didn’t show up to Booker T. this year have not been jailed, although in late February of 2020, a Texas-based crime-stoppers organization offered a $5,000 reward for information on any student who “should not be attending school because they don’t live in the district.”
+As of yet, their names are unknown outside the small community that abetted their actions.

 “From the beginning, I never thought it was okay,” says Stegall, looking back at the scandal that unfolded in front of him.
 “But I never blamed the kids.
 A 14-year-old is not responsible for that decision.
 Moving was disruptive, but we thought we were doing what we had to do — which, clearly, was not the case.
 Some of my daughter’s best friends’ parents did this.
 It’s unconscionable.
 The kids who this program was designed to give an opportunity to didn’t get that opportunity, plain and simple.”